 What if the listing is flagged incorrectly?

 There may be a situation when an Amazon product listing is in line with marketplace standards, but it is still suppressed due to prohibited claims.
-Amazon’s guidelines for prohibited claims ensure that the buyers receive accurate and honest information.
+Amazon’s guidelines for prohibited claims ensure that buyers receive accurate and honest information.
 However, the Amazon algorithm may inappropriately flag a product listing.
-Sellers can report incorrect flags in two ways based on the type of issue as follows.
+Sellers can report incorrect flags in two ways based on the type of issue, as follows.

 Sellers can go to the Seller Central dashboard to check the flag ASIN and look for any recent customer comments that can result in performance issues.
 After the seller has submitted the action plan, Amazon will remove the performance issue.